 - disclaimers or limitation of liability provisions in respect of damages suffered by ticket holders or other third parties.

-The Nippon Professional Baseball Organization (NPB) prepares the Terms and Conditions for Watching Games12 which applies to an organiser and a spectator for professional baseball games.
+The Nippon Professional Baseball Organisation (NPB) prepares the Terms and Conditions for Watching Games,12 which applies to organisers and spectators for professional baseball games.

 In addition to the ticket agreement, the relevant legislation, such as the Civil Code,13 the Consumer Contract Act14 and the Anti-scalping Law (as defined in Section VIII, iv), will govern the legal relationship between the parties.
 For regulations regarding ticket resales, please see Section VIII, iv.